Go for Life

 - Scidils - an adaptation of Ten Pin Bowling and Skittles

-For more information on Go for Life programmes in Offaly, contact Olivia Murphy (Administrator, Offaly Sports Partnership) on 057 93 57462 or by email.
+For more information on Go for Life programmes in Offaly, contact the office on 057 93 57463 or by email.

-To date over 1000 people have attended the PALs’ workshops nationwide.
-Go for Life, as well as increasing the numbers of older people taking part in sport also increases the number of older people actually leading sport.
+To date over 1,000 people have attended the PALs’ workshops nationwide.
+Go for Life, as well as increasing the numbers of older adults taking part in sport also increases the number of older adults actually leading sport.
 For more information visit the website.